 The airport offers a vast number of transportation options to get you to your destination.
-You can choose from taking the rail transport (Bangkok Airport Rail Link), or you may opt to take public buses, limousine, and metered taxis.
+You can choose between taking the rail transport (Bangkok Airport Rail Link), or opting to take public buses, limousines, or metered taxis.

 From the airport, you can take the entrance to the rail link on the first floor.

 The rail link operates from 6 a.m. to midnight every day.

 Public buses are available from various locations in Bangkok to Suvarnabhumi Airport.
 The bus will take approximately one hour to reach the airport, depending on traffic conditions.
 The fare is very affordable, and there are several routes available.

 A 24-hour express shuttle bus is provided from the bus terminal that will take you to the transport center.
 The fare costs 25 baht.